edeneault/SB-Capstone-2/README.md

 - pagination missing in admin orders page
 - navbar categories and brand should be provided dynamically (endpoints missing to allow for mapping of categories and brand)
 - delete order endpoint missing
+- Media inquiries needed for responsive HomePageCarousel component
+- Margin needed at the bottom of HEader component

 Features to Implement in CI/CD: